kzoran/pan-os-terraform/deploy_vmseries_fwl_on_vsphere/README.md

 Create a VM-Series template in your vCenter enviroment and name it pa-vm-template.

-Optional: obtain VM AuthCode from SCP Portal and if you will use Panorama, generate  VM Auth Code on Panorama
+Optional: obtain VM AuthCode from CSP Portal and if you will use Panorama, generate  VM Auth Code on Panorama

 ### Instructions